A complex world demands …

 - Understanding the gap between our default ways of thinking about the world (including other people and ourselves) and how it actually works.

 - Then closing the gap with more sophisticated mental strategies.

 One simple example is our default way of thinking about causal relationships, which looks like this:

 But causality actually works more like this:

-The need for high quality conversation is more pressing than ever.
+The need for high quality conversation that dissects complexity is more pressing than ever.
 But deep, productive discussion is not self-generating.
-Today’s leader has to be a strong facilitator of dialogue: a Chief Conversation Facilitator.
+So today’s leader must be a strong facilitator of dialogue: a Chief Conversation Facilitator.